Antipurity/sensor-network/docs/ROADMAP.md

                 - ✓ `onValues(data: Float32Array, error: Float32Array|null, cellShape: [reward=1, user, name, data], writeFeedback: bool, feedback: null|Float32Array)->Promise<void>`: receive data, and modify it in-place to send feedback (modify synchronously when the promise returns, to prevent data races).
             - ✓ `.pause()`, `.resume()`
             - ✓ On each sent message, wait a bit before handling messages, to make inputs more coherent.
-                - ✓ Benchmark the coherence, as the cell-count accumulated at each step.
+                - ✓ Benchmark the coherence, as the cell-count transformed at each step.
 (Seems fully coherent.)
         - ✓ A function that runs all unit tests, `.tests()`, which traverses `sn` (not through prototypes) and calls every `tests` method.
             - ✓ `test.html`, which imports the `main.js` module and runs `sn.tests()`.
         - ✓ A function that runs all benchmarks, `.bench()`: traverses `sn` (not through prototypes) and calls every `bench` method.